Plaçage

-It was widely practiced in New Orleans, where planter society had created enough wealth to support the system.
+The system may have been most widely practiced in New Orleans, where planter society had created enough wealth to support the system.
 It also took place in the Latin-influenced cities of Natchez and Biloxi, Mississippi; Mobile, Alabama; St. Augustine and Pensacola, Florida; as well as Saint-Domingue (now the Republic of Haiti).
 Plaçage became associated with New Orleans as part of its cosmopolitan society.

-Citing the lack of any extant contracts or other records, at least three historians (viz.
-Kenneth Aslakson, Emily Clark, and Carol Schlueter) have challenged the historicity of plaçage and have referred to many of its features, including quadroon balls, as "a myth".
+Emily Clark has challenged the popular notion of plaçage as being a systemic practice based on contractual marriages, and proposes that the practice largely consisted of a broad range of relationships between free women of color and white men that originated in various ways, which often lasted for a lifetime.
+Genetic evidence strongly supports the historical record of mass intermarriages between white men and women of color in New Orleans.